MVPeter/06-Server-Side-APIs/README.md

     - Display the current and future wind speeds.
     - Display the current and future UV index
     - Color code the UV index for Low, Moderate, and Extreme.
-- Save the last seach as a clickable button.
+- Save the last search as a clickable button.
 - Refresh will return saved searches.